SukkoPera/OpenC64WarpSpeed/README.md

 The Documentation Location of the original project is https://github.com/SukkoPera/OpenC64WarpSpeed/.

-### Support the Project
+## Support the Project
-Since the project is open you are free to get the PCBs made by your preferred manufacturer, however in case you want to support the development, you can order them from PCBWay through this link:
+If you want to support the project, you can order the boards from PCBWay through this link:

 [![PCB from PCBWay](https://www.pcbway.com/project/img/images/frompcbway.png)](https://www.pcbway.com/project/shareproject/OpenC64WarpSpeed_V1.html)

-You get my gratitude and cheap, professionally-made and good quality PCBs, I get some credit that will help with this and [other projects](https://www.pcbway.com/project/member/shareproject/?bmbid=41100).
+You get my gratitude and cheap, good quality PCBs, professionally-made.
+I get some credit that will help with this and [other projects](https://www.pcbway.com/project/member/shareproject/?bmbid=41100).
 You won't even have to worry about the various PCB options, it's all pre-configured for you!

 Also, if you still have to register to that site, [you can use this link](https://www.pcbway.com/setinvite.aspx?inviteid=41100) to get some bonus initial credit (and yield me some more).

-Again, if you want to use another manufacturer, feel free to, don't feel obligated :).
-But then you can buy me a coffee if you want:
+You can also buy me a coffee if you want:

 <a href='https://ko-fi.com/L3L0U18L' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-### Get Help
+## Get Help
-If you need help or have questions, you can join [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).
+If you need help or have any questions or suggestions, you can join `#OpenRetroWorks` on FreeNode through your favorite IRC client or [the webchat](https://webchat.freenode.net/), or [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).

+## Dedication
+This project is dedicated to my friend Terje, who let me know about this cartridge.
+I hope this makes it easier for you to fight your battle :).

-### Thanks
+## Thanks
 - replay resources for [hosting the documentation](https://rr.pokefinder.org/wiki/WarpSpeed) that allowed the recreation of this cartridge.
 - iAN CooG for decoding the ROMs.
 - MayhemUK64 for providing [a review of the original cartridge](http://www.mayhem64.co.uk/cartpower.htm), which was integrated in the text above.